Iterable/iterable-web-sdk/README.md

       pauseMessageStream();

       /*
-            pick up where we left off and show the next message in the queue.
+        pick up where you left off and show the next message in the queue.
         And start the timer again.
       */
       resumeMessageStream();
     });
   });